Central Europe: Literature

 Regional writing tradition revolves around the turbulent history of the region, as well as its cultural diversity.
 Its existence is sometimes challenged.
-Specific courses on Central European literature are taught at Stanford University, Harvard University and Jagiellonian University The as well as cultural magazines dedicated to regional literature.
+Specific courses on Central European literature are taught at Stanford University, Harvard University and Jagiellonian University as well as cultural magazines dedicated to regional literature.
 Angelus Central European Literature Award is an award worth 150,000.00 PLN (about $50,000 or £30,000) for writers originating from the region.
 Likewise, the Vilenica International Literary Prize is awarded to a Central European author for "outstanding achievements in the field of literature and essay writing".

 Media

 Sport

 There is a number of Central European Sport events and leagues.
 They include: